Biomarker-Development-at-INM7/JTrack-Documents/docs/source/What_is_JTrack.rst

 Scope of Application
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-The JTrack platform consists of the two JTrack applications (:doc:`EMA <EMA>` and :doc:`Social <Social>`) and a server infrastructure to enable central data collection.
+The JTrack platform consists of a web dashboard (:doc:`JDash <JTrack_Dashboard>`) and two mobile JTrack applications (:doc:`EMA <EMA>` and :doc:`Social <Social>`).
+We also provide server infrastructure to enable central data collection with JTrack.

-The platform was developed to gather study-specific digital phenotyping information about smartphone usage, sensor data, and participants’ (i.e., “users”) self-perceptions of specific events or activities occurring in their daily lives.
+The platform was developed to gather study-specific digital phenotyping information like various :ref:`sensor data <sensor-data>` and participants’ (i.e., “users”) :ref:`self-perceptions <ema-data>` of specific events or activities occurring in their daily lives.

 JTrack was designed as an open-source collaboration tool to enable clinical and behavioral researchers to collect their own digital phenotyping data from study populations.

-The **JTrack Social** application was developed to collect sensor data from sensors embedded in modern smartphones and smartwatches, as well as general smartphone usage information.
+The :doc:`JTrack Social <Social>` application was developed to collect sensor data from sensors embedded in modern smartphones and smartwatches, as well as general smartphone usage information.
 The specific sensor and phone usage combinations are study-specific and fully customizable.

 A high priority is assigned to data privacy to ensure that the collected data does not contain any identifiable or personal information.
 For example, GPS information is encoded into a random coordinate system to ensure that the user’s actual location cannot be derived.

 JTrack Social has two different modes that can be used selectively or in combination:

-1. **Passive monitoring**, which does not require any interaction with the user.
+1. **Passive monitoring**: records data in the background with only a minimal interaction by the user.
-2. **Active labeling**, where the user enters a specific activity they are performing, and the sensor data are labeled accordingly.
+2. **Active labeling**: the user enters a specific activity they are performing and recorded sensor data is labeled accordingly.

-The **JTrack EMA** application was developed to collect questionnaire data in longitudinal studies.
-Using JTrack EMA, one can collect “user-generated” data based on users’ interactions or responses to fully customizable surveys.
-These data are collected, transferred, and stored on our servers anonymously.
+The :doc:`JTrack EMA <EMA>` application was developed to collect questionnaire data in longitudinal studies.
+Using JTrack EMA, one can collect “user-generated” data based on users’ interactions or responses to customizable surveys.
+This data is collected, transferred, and stored on our servers anonymously.

-In addition, both apps can collect “derivative data.”
-These data are collected automatically for technical reasons, such as sending push notifications, recording error logs, and ensuring smooth app behavior.
-This information is not stored permanently and contains no user identifiers.
+Additionally, both apps may collect "derivative data", which is gathered automatically for technical purposes — such as sending push notifications, logging errors, or maintaining smooth app performance.
+This data is not stored permanently and does not include any user-identifying information.

 Both apps only collect data from users who have registered for a study and accepted the necessary permissions provided during installation.
 Installing the applications without participating in a study will not result in any data collection or storage.
 For all participants, only study-specific information is collected, as specified in the written informed consent.

+.. _sensor-data:

 Sensor Data
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++